MicrosoftDocs/azure-docs/articles/cosmos-db/cassandra-import-data.md

 ms.topic: tutorial
 ms.date: 12/03/2018
 ms.reviewer: sngun
-Customer intent: As a developer, I want to migrate my existing Cassandra workloads to Azure Cosmos DB so that the overhead to manage resources, cluster, garbage collection are automatically handled by Azure Cosmos DB.
+Customer intent: As a developer, I want to migrate my existing Cassandra workloads to Azure Cosmos DB so that the overhead to manage resources, clusters, and garbage collection is automatically handled by Azure Cosmos DB.
 ---

 # Tutorial: Migrate your data to Cassandra API account in Azure Cosmos DB

-As a developer you may have existing Cassandra workloads that are running on-premise or on cloud and you may want to migrate them to Azure.
-You can migrate such workloads to Cassandra API account in Azure Cosmos DB.
+As a developer, you might have existing Cassandra workloads that are running on-premises or in the cloud, and you might want to migrate them to Azure.
+You can migrate such workloads to a Cassandra API account in Azure Cosmos DB.
 This tutorial provides instructions on different options available to migrate Apache Cassandra data into the Cassandra API account in Azure Cosmos DB.

 This tutorial covers the following tasks: